 For me, it’s the flip side of the hardest thing.
 I find it really easy to develop the characters.
-I spend a lot of time thinking of my characters.
+I spend a lot of time thinking about my characters.
 It often seems like I am living with them and talking to them.
 I know so many rich details about their lives.
 I know their motivations and the choices they make.

 How long on average does it take you to write a book?

 I always do my first draft during National Novel Writing Month.
 They have three events a year.
-Modern Persuasion was a first draft in July 2014.
+Modern Persuasion was the first draft in July 2014.
 I wrote the entire book in that month.
 Then I let it sit for a while until I am ready to revise it.
 I like to see it with fresh eyes.
 That can take a few months, depending on what else is going on.
 From starting Modern Persuasion to the day I submitted it to publishers, it took 2 years to complete.

 Do you ever get writer’s Block?

 Answer: I use to get it until I discovered what I need to do with it.
 I realized that I get blocked when I think I have to write something I don’t want to really write.
 I am the only one accountable to my writing plans and when I remembered I could change anything I want, I started getting good at recognizing when I was hitting that wall.
 I stop forcing myself to write something and start writing whatever is in my head that’s easier to work on.
-Eventually I come back to the block, but I do it when I am excited about that project again.
+Eventually, I come back to the block, but I do it when I am excited about that project again.

-Do you read much and if so who are your favorite authors.
+Do you read much and if so who are your favorite authors?

 I read a lot.
 I generally read over 100 books a year.
-I think Jane Austen is my favorite and clearly she has a strong influence on what I am writing right now.
+I think Jane Austen is my favorite and clearly, she has a strong influence on what I am writing right now.

 What advice would you give to your younger self?

 As tempted as I am to advise my younger self, I wouldn’t give me any.
-I am who I am now because of the choices I made, the advise I listened to, and the advise I ignored.
+I am who I am now because of the choices I made, the advise I listened to, and the advice I ignored.
 I wouldn’t want to risk changing who I became because of my ego thinking I am smarter now than I was then.